 NOTE 4: There is no restrict that only one PEMC/PEGC deployed in PIN.
 It is possible that in a PIN, multiple PEMCs/PEGCs are deployed.

-NOTE 5: PIN-5 is out-of-scope of this release.
+NOTE 5: PIN-5 is out-of-scope of the current release of the specification.